breatheco-de/content/src/content/lesson/mastering-css-selectors.md

 ---
 title: "Mastering CSS Selectors"
 subtitle: "Aside from mastering the display and position CSS rule, learning how to use the CSS selectors is the most important skill you need to develop.
-You don't have to remember the syntax of each of them.
-But you do need to have them on your radar in order to be able to develop the right strategies when building your CSS stylesheet. "
+You don't have to remember the syntax of each of them, but keep them on your radar to be able to develop the right strategies when building your CSS stylesheet. "
 cover: "https://ucarecdn.com/4cc6fa0b-2530-4052-aa7e-8dac03788ac3/"
 textColor: "white"
 date: "2018-01-11"